 You will quickly hear how much more control you gain over the sound of your final output.

-Region-Based Denoising is a major step in our broader direction: blend powerful automation with precise human refinement.
+Segment-Based Denoising is a major step in our broader direction: blend powerful automation with precise human refinement.
 Expect more features following this philosophy to arrive next year.

 Feedback

-As with all new features, we are very interested in how you use Region-Based Denoising in your workflows.
+As with all new features, we are very interested in how you use Segment-Based Denoising in your workflows.
 If you have feedback, questions, or suggestions, please Contact Us or send us a message via the production feedback form.

 Recent entries